What should runners do in training a week before half marathon races?

 Get a massage and take some time to relax the remainder of the day.

-Some runners many feel stiff if they get a message too close to their race, other runners may prefer getting a message a few days out prior to their race.
+Some runners many feel stiff if they get a message too close to their race.
+That being said, everyone is different and may work for you.

 Wed – 4 Days Out